lightning/bolts/04-onion-routing.md

     - SHOULD then retry routing and sending the payment.
   - MAY use the data specified in the various failure types for debugging purposes.

+## Directed Message Replies

+Directed message replies are encoded the same way as failure messages, except the contents is a directed message for the originator.

 # Test Vector